alaaabaas/flight_cancelation_teableau/README.md

 Is there a correlation between the distance travelled and the probability that a flight delays?

-are some airports contributing to the total delays scored more than others?
+Are some airports contributing to the total delays scored more than others?